escapewindow/slides-sf-2017/PITCHME.md

 - hg.m.o security is a separate problem
 - trace the request back to the tree via the chain of trust

----

-What is the chain of trust?

-A way to trace a request back to the tree.
+Note:
+- We assume that hg.m.o is secure; other teams are handling that problem.
+We're handling the security from hg.m.o through release; to do so, we trace the request back to a trusted tree.

 ---